HOMEWORK #2 due Tuesday 10-12

 down in the middle.)

-on stress
+yy on stress against stress.
+Do

 the residuals look consistent with the assumptions of a linear